ephram2004/techcredit/README.md

 # Tech credit rag system

+Dude I'm literally at the Sydney Opera House right now

 ## Overview

 This rag system would receive user's repo and a question, scan code, retrieve codes and use LLM to find